+The fourth section of an SOD contains the animation channels.
 An animation is basically the model altered in form and texture for each point in time, allowing for a series of meshes to be shown one after another, like in a movie, making up the animation/movement of said model.
-This gives a model the means of moving, for example a fan rotating.
+This gives a model the means of moving, for example a fan rotating instead of standing still.